 The Authority is exposed to risk in terms of interest rate movements.
-A fall in rates increases the fair value of fixed rate borrowings, but this does not impact upon the Comprehensive Income and Expenditure Statement.
+A rise in rates would reduce the fair value of fixed rate borrowings, but this does not impact upon the Comprehensive Income and Expenditure Statement.
 As all borrowings are at fixed rates, this gives certainty of cash flow.
-However, a fall in rates does have an impact on revenue income in the form of investment interest.
+However, a change in rates does have an impact on revenue income in the form of investment interest.
 A judgement of prospective changes in rates is made when the annual budget is set, and performance is monitored through the year by regular reporting.

-During 2016/17 interest rates on the money market remained at a very low level.
-The Bank of England base rate reduced from 0.5% to 0.25% on 4 August 2016.
-Income from investment interest was £65,080 in 2016/17.
-This represented an average rate of 0.46% on sums invested.
-If rates were to increase by 0.1%, income would increase by £14,170, other factors being constant.
+During 2017/18 interest rates on the money market remained at a very low level.
+The Bank of England base rate reduced from 0.5% to 0.25% on 4 August 2016, although this subsequently increased to 0.5% again on 2 November 2017.
+Income from investment interest was £58,499 in 2017/18 (£65,080 in 2016/17).
+This represented an average rate of 0.40% on sums invested (0.46% in 2016/17).
+If rates were to increase by 0.1%, income would increase by £14,780, other factors being constant.